jaspector

 No city-specific inspection hours were published; thin data

-Typical inspection sequence: Where OMPC is involved, the published minimum sequence is footer, framing or rough-in, and final.
+Typical sequence: Where OMPC is involved, the published minimum sequence is footer, framing or rough-in, and final.
 Electrical work generally requires rough-in and final inspections.

-Do I need a building permit in Whitesville, KY?
+01 Do I need a building permit in Whitesville, KY?

 Whitesville does not publish a city-specific threshold list online.
 OMPC's public permit pamphlets and forms, which identify Whitesville in their service area, indicate permits are required for new construction, additions, structural alterations, and separate electrical, HVAC, plumbing, floodplain, sign, and pool work as applicable.

-How much does a building permit cost in Whitesville, KY?
+02 How much does a building permit cost in Whitesville, KY?

+Building permit fees in Whitesville, KY are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $20.
 Fees are calculated as: No Whitesville-only public fee schedule was found.
 If the permit is issued through OMPC, the posted OMPC minimums are $20 for the lowest building permit bracket, $75 for electrical permits, and $105 for the first homeowner HVAC system..
 Plan check fee: No Whitesville-only public plan review schedule was found.
 If OMPC review applies, OMPC Form 323 uses occupancy-based per-square-foot review fees plus specialized fire protection review fees..

-How do I apply for a building permit in Whitesville, KY?
+03 How do I apply for a building permit in Whitesville, KY?

-1. Contact Whitesville City Hall first to confirm whether the City Clerk or OMPC is the intake point for the specific project.
+To apply for a building permit in Whitesville, KY, follow these steps: 1.
+Contact Whitesville City Hall first to confirm whether the City Clerk or OMPC is the intake point for the specific project.
 This is the key first step because public sources are not fully consistent on routing.
 2. Confirm zoning, lot status, floodplain issues, access, utilities, and whether a site plan or development plan is required.
 OMPC's metropolitan zoning documents still apply in Whitesville.
 3. Prepare the permit package.
 Where OMPC is involved, the public forms list the same construction, electrical, HVAC, floodplain, sign, and pool applications used across the metro area.
 Larger or commercial projects may need the plan review packet and supporting drawings.
 4. Submit the application through the route directed by the clerk.
 That may mean in-person or paper submission to City Hall, or OMPC portal or email filing for the parts handled by OMPC.
 5. Complete any parallel trade or outside-agency approvals, including electrical, HVAC, plumbing, floodplain, drainage, and utility clearances if they apply.
 6. Pay the required fee through the office handling the permit and wait for issuance before starting work.
 If OMPC is the issuing office, the same Kentucky-code penalty warning about starting work before permit issuance applies.
 7. Schedule required inspections through the office that issued the permit.
 OMPC's published inspection workflow is phone-based and includes footer, framing or rough-in, and final inspections.

-How long does it take to get a building permit in Whitesville, KY?
+04 How long does it take to get a building permit in Whitesville, KY?

-What work is exempt from building permits in Whitesville, KY?
+05 What work is exempt from building permits in Whitesville, KY?

-How do I schedule a building inspection in Whitesville, KY?
+06 How do I schedule a building inspection in Whitesville, KY?

-Other cities in Daviess County
+Other jurisdictions in Daviess County.

-View all Daviess County jurisdictions →
+All Daviess County jurisdictions →